12q1/local_docs/words/abbreviated.md

 ### Antonyms
 - [[amplify]], [[dilate]], [[elongate]], [[enlarge]], [[expand]], [[expatiate]], [[extend]], [[lengthen]], [[produce]], [[prolong]], [[stretch]]

-## Adjective #adjective
+#adjective
 - **Shortened; made briefer.**
  - _Example: The abbreviated lesson only took fifteen minutes as opposed to an hour and a half._
 - **Relatively short; shorter than normal, or compared to others.**
 - **Scanty, as in clothing.**
 ---